VCauthon/Summary-Docker/src/docs/1-history.md

 #### How to achieve process isolation in a container?

 On Unix-like operating systems, this feature can be seen as an advanced implementation of the standard chroot mechanism, which changes the apparent root folder for the current running process and its children.
-In addition to isolation mechanisms, the kernel often provides resource-management features to limit the impact of one container's activities on other containers.
+In addition to isolation mechanisms, the kernel often provides resource-management features to limit the impact of one container’s activity on others.

 Linux containers are all based on the virtualization, isolation, and resource management mechanisms provided by the Linux kernel, notably: